labgrid-project/labgrid/doc/configuration.rst

 ~~~~~~~~~~
 The QEMUDriver allows the usage of a qemu instance as a target.
 It requires
 several arguments, listed below.
+The kernel, flash, rootfs and dtb arguments refer to images and paths declared
+in the environment configuration.

 Binds to:
   - None